keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 enhancing overall efficiency.
 Each subsequent phase starts only after the previous one completes all its tasks.

 ### Option to Continue Despite Failures
-Tasks have a Continue on Failure option, off by default.
+Tasks have a Continue on Failure option, which is off by default.
 Turning it on allows the flow to continue even if a task fails, useful for non-critical tasks or those expected to succeed later.
 Keep an eye on task statuses to quickly fix any issues.

 ### Setting Up Notifications